Skip to content

 Help, I'm Bleeding!

 Sometimes, letting it bleed is just better.
-In cases where you'll need to bleed color across multiple statement, whether it be styled descriptions or just for the sake of separating lines, Farben got you covered.
+In cases where you'll need to bleed color across multiple statements, whether it be styled descriptions or just for the sake of separating lines, Farben got you covered.

 Details